matplotlib/matplotlib/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] change the API in a backward-incompatible way: documented it in [doc/api/api_changes.rst](../doc/api/api_changes)

 We understand that PRs can sometimes feel like a guantlet, especially as the reviews start coming in.
-Please let us know if the reviews are unclear or the recommended next step is too ardous, and if you'd like help in addressing a reveiwers comments.
-And ping us if you've been waiting too long to hear back on your PR!
+Please let us know if the reviews are unclear or the recommended next step is overwhelming, or if you would like help in addressing a reviewer's comments.
+And please ping us if you've been waiting too long to hear back on your PR!